New Jersey Jackals: 2023: The Jackals' first year in Paterson

 On November 7, 2022, P. J. Phillips was announced as manager.
 The Jackals made their Hinchliffe Stadium debut on May 21, where they defeated the Sussex County Miners 10–6.
 Phillips led the Jackals to a 60–35 regular season record, ending a two year playoff drought.
 In the playoffs, the Jackals defeated the Sussex County Miners in the East Division Wild Card Game 5–0.
-In the East Divisional Series the Jackals would fall to the eventual champions Québec Capitales 2 games to 1.
+In the East Divisional Series, the Jackals would fall to the eventual champions Québec Capitales 2 games to 1.
 The Jackals total attendance in 2023 was 36,971.
 Averaging 725 per game, the lowest in franchise history.

 2024

 On October 16, 2023, John Hunt was named General Manager.
 On February 20, 2024, Albert Gonzalez was named manager.
-This season saw the Jackals miss the playoffs yet again as the team finished in second to last place in the Frontier League East Division.
+This season saw the Jackals miss the playoffs as the team finished in second-to-last place in the Frontier League East Division.
+Despite the team's on-the-field struggles, attendance improved significantly at Hinchliffe Stadium, with a total attendance of 81,528 for an average of 1,896 per game.